-The anti-imaging interpolation filter is a sinc-cubed digital filter that up-samples the 16-bit input words from the input sample rate to a rate of DMCLK/8, while filtering to attenuate images produced by the interpolation process.
-Its Z transform is given as:

-$$[(1 - Z^{-N})/(1 - Z^{-1})]^3$$

-where N is determined by the sampling rate $(N = 32 @ 64 \text{ kHz} \dots N = 256 @ 8 \text{ kHz})$ .
-The DAC receives 16-bit samples from the host DSP processor at the programmed sample rate of DMCLK/N. If the host processor fails to write a new value to the serial port, the existing (previous) data is read again.
-The data stream is filtered by the anti-imaging interpolation filter, but there is an option to bypass the interpolator for the minimum group delay configuration by setting the IBYP bit (CRE:5) of Control register E. The interpolation filter has the same characteristics as the ADC's antialiasing decimation filter.
+The anti-imaging interpolation filter is a sinc-cubed digital filter which up-samples the 16-bit input words from the SPORT input rate of DMCLK/M (where M depends on the sample rate setting-M = 256 @ 64 kHz; M = 512 @ 32 kHz, M = 1024 @ 16 kHz, M = 2048 @ 8 kHz), to a rate of DMCLK/8 while filtering to attenuate images produced by the interpolation process.
+Its Z transform is given as: $[(1-Z^{-N})/(1-Z^{-1})]^3$ where N is determined by the sampling rate (N = 32 @ 64 kHz, N = 64 @ 32 kHz, N = 128 @ 16 kHz, N = 256 @ 8 kHz).
+The DAC receives 16-bit samples from the host DSP processor at a rate of DMCLK/M. If the host processor fails to write a new value to the serial port, the existing (previous) data is read again.
+The data stream is filtered by the anti-imaging interpolation filter, but there is an option to bypass the interpolator for the minimum group delay configuration by setting the IBYP bit (CRE:5) of Control Register E. The interpolation filter has the same characteristics as the ADC's antialiasing decimation filter.

 The output of the interpolation filter is fed to the DAC's digital sigma-delta modulator, which converts the 16-bit data to 1-bit samples at a rate of DMCLK/8.
 The modulator noise-shapes the signal so that errors inherent to the process are minimized in the passband of the converter.
-The bit-stream output of the sigma-delta modulator is fed to the single-bit DAC where it is converted to an analog voltage.
+The bitstream output of the sigma-delta modulator is fed to the single bit DAC where it is converted to an analog voltage.